 To avoid the appearance or actual occurrence of impropriety when giving gifts to, or receiving from, individuals who do business or seeking to do business with HarmonyCares, staff may never use or allow gifts or other incentives to improperly influence relationships or business outcomes.
 Company policy provides for limited situations where gifts may be provided to, or received from, business partners.
-Refer to company policy for specific details on the frequency, amount and types of gifts that are permissible.
+Perishable or consumable gifts that can be shared with team members are allowable and are not subject to any specific dollar limitation.
+However, such gifts should not be received from the same business partner more than twice annually.
+Refer to company policy for other specific details on the frequency, amount, and types of gifts that are permissible.

 Gifts are further guided by our policies and procedures.
 Address questions about gifts to the Compliance Department.